Studiocanal, Hong Kong’s PCCW Sign Drama Deal for ‘Trust Me,’ ‘Come Home,’ ‘The Five’

 “Come Home,” which stars Christopher Eccleston and Paula Malcomson, follows a mother who leaves her husband and three children seemingly out of the blue.

-“The Five” stars Tom Cullen (Downton Abbey), O-T Fagbenle (The Interceptor), Lee Ingleby (The A Word), and Sarah Solemani (The Wrong Mans).
+“The Five” stars Tom Cullen (“Downton Abbey”,) O-T Fagbenle (“The Interceptor”), Lee Ingleby (“The A Word”,) and Sarah Solemani (“The Wrong Mans”).
 It follows a group of friends as they discover that the brother of one them, who vanished years earlier, may still be alive after his DNA turns up at a murder scene.
-It was written by BAFTA and Emmy Award-winning writer Danny Brocklehurst (who also wrote “Come Home”), based on an idea and input by bestselling author Harlan Coben.
+It was written by BAFTA- and Emmy Award-winning writer Brocklehurst (who also wrote “Come Home”,) based on an idea and input by bestselling author Coben.